menu

 Setting & Lifestyle

-Blue Creek’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Blue Creek’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Blue Creek is that it can take a long time to commute to work.
 In Blue Creek, the average commute to work is 39.15 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.